Skip to main content

 You can configure Flex with a ConfigMap of environment variables as follows:

-This approach expects a ConfigMap to be available within the factorhouse namespace in kube, to understand how to configure Flex with a local ConfigMap template see Start Flex with Local Changes.
+This approach requires a ConfigMap named flex-config to already exist in the factorhouse namespace.
+To configure Flex with a local ConfigMap template, see Configuring with an Existing ConfigMap.

-See the Kubernetes documentation on configuring all key value pairs in a config map as environment variables for more information.
+For general guidance, see the Kubernetes documentation on configuring all key-value pairs in a ConfigMap as environment variables.

 Follow the notes instructions to set the $POD_NAME variable and configure port forwarding to the Flex UI.